Lpasquer/PDLProject/INSTALL.md

 Maven > Existing Maven Projects
 ```

-Browse directory where here is the project and select the pom.xml.
+Browse to the project's directory and select the pom.xml.

 ### Launch project